Unramified Brauer groups of symmetric products and the Brauer-Manin obstructions: Abstract

 \section{Abstract}

-This article focuses on smooth, projective, and geometrically integral varieties $X$ over a field $k$, whose geometric Picard group $\Pic(X_{\overline{k}})$ is torsion-free.
-We establish an isomorphism $ \Br(X)/\Br(k) \simeq \Brnr\bigl(\Sym_{X/k}^{n}\bigr)/\Br(k), $ where $\Sym_{X/k}^{n}$ denotes the $n$-th symmetric product.
-Using this isomorphism, we investigate the relationship between the Brauer--Manin obstruction to the Hasse principle and weak approximation for rational points on the smooth proejctive model $\Sym_{X/k}^{n,sm}$, and the corresponding obstruction for $0$-cycles of degree $n$ on $X$.
+This article focuses on smooth, projective, and geometrically integral varieties $X$ defined over a number field $k$ with torsion-free geometric Picard groups.
+We establish an isomorphism between the Brauer groups of $X$ and its symmetric products.
+As applications, we deduce the relationship between the Brauer--Manin obstruction to the Hasse principle and to weak approximation for $0$-cycles of degree $n$ on $X$ and the corresponding obstruction for rational points on smooth projective models of its $n$-fold symmetric product.